NataliiaDanchenko/react-components/README.md

 Open the browser at http://localhost:6006 to see all components.

 📂 Folder Structure
-css

 src/
 ├── assets/
 │ └── screenshots/
 ├── components/
 │ ├── Input/
 │ ├── Toast/
 │ └── SidebarMenu/
 ├── stories/
 └── index.ts

 ✅ Features Implemented

-Input with password toggle & clearable functionality
+- Input with password toggle & clearable functionality

 Toast notifications with auto-dismiss and manual close